-Charley Lau was a catcher who shuttled between AAA and the Majors for most of his 11 year career.
+Charley Lau was a catcher who shuttled between AAA and the Majors for most of his 11-year career.
 Afterwards, he became much more famous as a thoughtful hitting coach.
-While in the minors, Lau missed the 1953-1954 seasons due to military service at the time of the Korean War.
+While in the minors, Lau missed the 1953 and 1954 seasons due to military service at the time of the Korean War.

 In 11 years in the majors, Lau played in 527 games.
 He hit .255 with 16 home runs.
 He was doomed to be remembered by few, then he became a coach.

-In 1968, Lau managed Shreveport in the Texas League.
+In 1968, Lau managed the Shreveport Sports in the Texas League.
 The following season he became a major league hitting instructor.
-He was employed by Baltimore in 1969 and Oakland in 1970.
+He was employed by Baltimore in 1969 and the Oakland Athletics in 1970.

 His greatest work came with the Kansas City Royals, beginning in 1971.
 In Kansas City, he took a crop of young players and made them outstanding hitters.
 Under his tutelage, George Brett and Hal McRae battled for the 1976 batting title.
 In seven seasons, ten of Lau's hitters had .300 batting averages.